svaldess/DataMining_dossier/README.md

 # Data Mining Dossier

-This repository includes some of my data mining projects and excercises, including:
+This repository includes some of my data mining projects and exercises, including:

 ### Mining the video games global market data: web scraping and analysis
 This project explores the growth of the global gaming industry.
 Using a **web scraping** code, the data was extracted from a video game sales tracking website.